Have you been harmed by a Bair Hugger® Blanket?

 Signs of Infection from the Bair Hugger® Blanket

-People who contracted infections from the Bair Hugger typically experienced pain, redness, swelling, and even discharge around the site of the surgical incision.
+People who contracted infections from the Bair Hugger typically experienced:

 In cases that didn’t clear within a few weeks of surgery, doctors normally ran tests to determine what type of bacteria was causing the infection.
 Deep-seated joint infections usually require antibiotics to fight off the bug, and doctors need to find out what strain of bacteria is at play so they can prescribe the right medicines.